 We hope that Raven can make some good decisions in regards to his future and hope that he lives a happy and healthy life.
 He certainly learnt a lot whilst being part of the Marrma’ Rom Two Worlds Foundation.
 The growth that was witnessed by Cam, Melissa, teachers and footy coaches was commendable.

-Nonngunu was another of the first students to commence the program.
+Nonngunu was one of the first students to commence the program in 2011.
 Nonngunu travelled to Geelong with the other 3 lads however there was always a different pathway for Nonngunu.
 It was intended that he wouldn’t attend St. Joseph’s College but instead undertake a work placement as a Ranger and enrol in a basic English and maths course.
 The goals for him were to improve his literacy and numeracy skills whilst working and learning skills out in the workforce.
 Nonngunu was doing well although the pressures from home pulling him back were too strong and he succumbed and made the decision to return to Yirrkala.
 He spent 3 good months down here and learnt some important life skills that we hope will benefit him in the future.

 Dimathaya commenced the program at the very beginning in April 2011.
 He was one of the first four students to be part of the Marrma’ Rom Two Worlds Foundation.
 Dimathaya displayed great potential at school and did very well in his English classes.
 Dimathaya previously did attend St. John’s College in Darwin so being away from home was not new to him.
 Unfortunately for him he damaged his knee quite badly playing in a game of football for St. Mary’s.
 After some intensive physio and appointments at the hospital to try to plan a knee reconstruction, Dimathaya decided to go back to Yirrkala.
 It was a disappointing end for him and for his family as they had been really keen for him to complete his education in Geelong.
 Dimathaya returned to his community towards the end of 2011 and is now working.
-He is still playing music with some other lads from Yirrkala and they have formed a band ‘Easy Five’.
+He startedplaying music with some other lads from Yirrkala and formed a band ‘Easy Five’.
 He has also since become a father.
 We wish Dima and his family all the best for the future.

 Seviro joined the Foundation in 2013.
 He entered the program at Year 11 at St. Joseph’s College and was in the same classes as Dion and Jerol.
 Seviro was another student from Gapuwiyak, and he is pictured here with his father Harry and mother Katherine at the Gapuwiyak CEC Community Education Centre.
 Harry and Katherine both work at the school.
 During his time here Seviro enjoyed playing football and was a budding musician, so he was well suited to our program.
 Seviro completed 3 terms of Year 11 and then decided to go back to Gapuwiyak; he found it very difficult to be away from his family.
 We were very pleased that he finished Year 11 at Gapuwiyak in 2013, continued on to complete Year 12 and graduate and is now working in the community.
 Cam travelled up to the Gapuwiyak CEC to attend his Graduation ceremony.